elSomewhere/song_v_agent/data/script.md

     - **Action/Story Detail**: Joy stands, helmet cradled against her chest, gazing up at the shimmering stars.
     - **Framing/Camera**: Slight low angle, capturing both Joy and the twilight sky.
 The fortress remains in the far background, overshadowed by the quiet sky.
     - **Environment/Lighting**: The final rays of daylight fade; stars glimmer faintly.
     - **Mood**: Somber hope, end of one cycle and start of another.
 The final note of resilience.

----

-## **End Notes**

-- **Stylistic Consistency**:
-  - Helena always appears in her **white skinsuit with segmented plating** as per design sheets; hair transitions from neat to messy due to combat.
-  - Joy consistently wears her **bright red countryside dress**, emphasizing her innocence and standing out amid destruction.
-  - Mr. Tanaka’s **simple rural attire** underscores his gentle nature.
-  - Mother’s fortress design remains a terrifying mix of **organic and mechanical**, with pulsing red-orange cores.
-  - The Silicate Army’s **white metallic suits** and **blocky mechs** maintain a cold, efficient aesthetic.

-- **Overall Cinematic Progression**:
-  - Begins with wide, cosmic shots conveying scale and foreboding.
-  - Moves to more intimate close-ups showing personal stakes (Joy, Helena’s past).
-  - Culminates in intense warfare and ends in reflective, subdued stillness.